What can you get for a dollar in Mexico? Or less than that? Quite a lot it turns out.

 So unless you’re really attached to some item you have now, buy all the basics after arrival if you’re moving.
 Sometimes when I’ve been in an Airbnb place that’s missing something I want for the kitchen, I just go buy it in the market for cheap and leave it.

-Here are a few more $1 random things you might want or need:
+Here are a few more $1 random things you might want or need that you can get for a dollar in Mexico:

 A bootleg DVD